cuemacro/finmarketpy/README.md

 # PyThalesians

 PyThalesians is a Python financial library developed by the Thalesians (http://www.thalesians.com).
-Whilst elements of the project will remain proprietary (such as our proprietary trading algorithms), we are keen to publish many of the more generic elements to the community, many of whom have encouraged me to publish my code.
+I have used the library to develop my own trading strategies and I've included samples which show some of the functionality including an FX trend following model.

-At present the latest open source version of PyThalesians offers:
+At present the PyThalesians offers:
 * Backtesting of systematic trading strategies for cash markets
 * Sensitivity analysis for systematic trading strategies parameters
 * Seamless historic data downloading from Bloomberg (requires licence), Yahoo, Quandl, Dukascopy and other market data sources